withastro/docs/src/pages/en/reference/cli-reference.md

 ## `astro dev`

 Runs Astro's development server.
-It starts an HTTP server which responds to requests for routes or pages that are specified within `src/pages` directory (unless overridden by your `pages` option set in the project [configuration](/en/reference/configuration-reference/)).
+This is a local HTTP server that doesn't bundle assets.
+It uses Hot Module Replacement (HMR) to update your browser as you save changes in your editor.

 <h3>Flags</h3>